Improved precision scaling for simulating coupled quantum-classical dynamics: Details on estimating the free energy

-where $U_{L_{NVT}} := e^{-iL_{NVT}t}$ is the unitary that implements the Liouvillian time evolution of the system + bath.
-The discrete analog of integrating out the bath variables to obtain the canonical partition function as done in Eq.~(\ref{partition_func}) would be to trace out the bath register $\ket{\hat{S}}$.
-However, at this stage, we cannot simply trace out $\ket{\hat{S}}$ since we would loose all information of $\ket{\has}$, which is needed to compute the real momenta $\{ p \}$.
+is the unitary that implements the Liouvillian time evolution of the system + bath.
+The discrete analog of integrating out the bath variables as done in Eq.~(\ref{partition_func}) would be to trace out the bath register $\ket{\overline{S}}$.
+However, at this stage, we cannot simply trace out $\ket{\overline{S}}$ since we would loose all information of $\ket{\has}$, which is needed to compute the real momenta $\{ p \}$.
 In other words, we first need to perform a discrete analog of the change of variables $p' \rightarrow p'/s = p$.
 We do so by duplicating the $\ket{\has}$ register via a unitary $U_{\text{dup}}$ to obtain

 Note that $U_{\text{dup}}$ can be implemented using $O \lb \log g_s \rb$ $\cnot$ gates.
 More specifically, we apply a single $\cnot$ to each qubit of the $\ket{\has}$ register where each $\cnot$ has a different target qubit in the duplication ancilla register.